Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 Also, the queryStr is an object which is {"category" : "something"} so no need to pass the queryCopy as an object inside this.query.find()
 Also, this is case Sensitive so a category of "Laptop" will be searched as a "Laptop" only

-Step 50: Update the "getAllProducts" of "productController.js" as
+Step 50: Update the "getAllProducts" of "productController.js".

 	// Get All Products
 	exports.getAllProducts = catchAsyncErrors(async (req, res) => {
 	    const apiFeature = new ApiFeatures(Product.find(), req.query).search().filter();